Nikola-Simovic/full-stack-shopping-list/README.md

 # Not fast just furious: Shopping list
 > By Maria Kailahti and Nikola Simovic ┃ @mariakailahti @Nikola-Simovic

 Welcome to our project for the Web Software Production course.
 We are developing a comprehensive shopping list application, showcasing our proficiency in full-stack development.
 Our project has a CI/CD system, using the tools and methods we learned in the course.
-This project represents our learning journey in full-stack development.
+This project represents our journey in this years full-stack development.

+*On a final note from the creators, the project has been moved to this repository after it's final version has been completed elsewhere, so unfortunately the only release available will be the newest 1.0.0 one.
+As the code itself is currently being hosted by official university servers, we can not be sure of the websites availability in the future, but it is fully functioning and (as of 28.01.2024.) can still be reached via the address in this ReadMe file (also note that unlike the server address, the IP address is available only to those with the proper VPN access).

 ------------------------